aghogwarts/IE-MCT-Task-Phase/README.md

 ## Program

+- Q1.
+Implement the best sorting algorithm that you know & also explain why it is the best.

 - Q2.
-Program to find the Maximum and minimum of two numbers without using any loop or condition
+Program to find the Maximum and minimum of two numbers without using any loop or condition.

 Directly use the inbuilt `max` and `min` functions

 [Code](/Program_Codes/Q2/testing.cpp)